This annual list of the best advertising services franchises was revised and updated on May 9, 2023.

 Advertising is one of the biggest industries in the US, covering everything from product placement in multi-million-dollar films to leaflets stuffed into local mailboxes.
 It’s the constant swirl of activity at this lower end of the scale that lets small businesses and franchise branches thrive.
 By catering to local and specific needs, advertising franchises can make themselves invaluable to businesses in a specific niche or area.

 The advertising industry is hardly new, but it has seen staggering growth in the 21st century.
-From $66 billion in revenue in 2004, it rose to nearly $148.8 billion in 2020.
-It is one of the major engines of the American economy, with nearly 38,000 businesses in 2018, providing a service that other industries can’t do without.
+From $66 billion in revenue in 2004, it rose to over $154 billion in 2020.
+It is one of the major engines of the American economy, with over 37,700 business in 2020, providing a service that other industries can’t do without.
 The use of marketing professionals, whether to run campaigns or to provide advice and training, is essential for any business hoping to survive in the cutthroat modern marketplace.

 Although a growing proportion of life is conducted online, direct marketing companies still make use of offline methods and do well by it.
 Direct marketing, including the old-school method of direct mail, remains a major advertising channel in the US.
 Leaflets thrust through doors or into mailboxes are an important way to reach local customers.
 Eye-catching glossy magazines and postcards can help businesses to distinguish themselves from the mass of bulk advertising, while coupons can lure in bargain conscious consumers, especially during tough times.

-While physical forms of marketing are still alive and kicking, it’s online marketing that’s seeing real growth, increasing by 11.6% per year from 2016 to 2021.
+While physical forms of marketing are still alive and kicking, it’s online marketing that’s seeing real growth, increasing by 25.2% per year for the past five years.
 This is a constantly evolving arena, thanks to the ever-changing whims of algorithms in critical marketing channels such as Facebook and Google.
-As a result, digital advertising agencies alone employ 74,000 people in 6,000 businesses.
+As a result, digital advertising agencies alone employ 161,000 people in 12,000 businesses.
 These staff have the time and expertise to keep on top of these trends in a way that their clients don’t, making their services invaluable.
 They can introduce tricks that are currently under-utilized, such as mobile and location-based advertising, giving their clients an edge.
-This is an industry where you have to keep up-to-date to survive.
+This is an industry where you have to keep up to date to survive.

-While advertising continued during the COVID-19 pandemic, the economic contraction of 2020 had a significant effect on some parts of the industry, with revenue for advertising agencies shrinking by 3.1%.
-This contraction was less than analysts initially predicted, and it varied depending upon an advertiser’s specialty.
+While advertising continued during the Covid pandemic, the economic contraction of 2020 had a significant effect on some parts of the industry, with revenue for advertising agencies shrinking.
+This contraction was less than analysts initially predicted, in part due to the money large businesses pumped into marketing to survive the pandemic, and overall spending on advertising and PR remained stable in 2020 before shooting up in 2021.
+Impacts varied depending upon an advertiser’s specialty and their ability to adapt to the changed circumstances.
 Advertising for tourism was hit particularly hard, while some areas of online marketing thrived, in line with patterns in the wider economy.

-Fallout from the pandemic may well accelerate the ongoing shift toward online advertising, especially given the increased awareness of the benefits of e-commerce, and while 40% of digital advertising agency work is taken by the top three companies, that still leaves plenty of room for smaller firms.
+Fallout from the pandemic may well accelerate the ongoing shift toward online advertising, especially given the increased awareness of the benefits of e-commerce.
+This can make it hard for smaller agencies to make their mark.
 Smaller outlets and franchises can provide specialist skills, whether for online or print advertising, as well as local knowledge that will draw clients to them in preference to the big players.
+But while there’s going to be plenty of advertising work in the coming years, a growing proportion will be done by tech companies instead of ad agencies, making this a tough time to enter this market.

 Franchisees are called Area Directors, and you can get started with this company without a big up-front franchise fee.
 However, you basically have to be located in one of the exclusive communities they want to be in.